tjardoo/ftail/README.md

 Logs to a daily log file in the `logs` directory.
 The log files have the following format: `YYYY-MM-DD.log`.

-The `daily_file` driver takes the following parameters:
+The `daily_file` channel takes the following parameters:

 - `dir`: the directory to store the log files
 - `level`: the minumum log level to log